boldbi/boldbi-kubernetes/docs/FAQ/how-deploy-bold-bi-in-eks-using-network-load-balancer-with-ssl-certificate-from-acm.md

    kubectl apply -f deploy.yaml
    ```

-5. Get the external IP and and map it with a DNS to craft values.yaml when installing Bold BI with helm chart.
+5. Get the external IP and map it with a DNS to craft values.yaml when installing Bold BI with helm chart.

    ```console
    kubectl get svc -n ingress-nginx